ULL-MII-SYTWS-2021/learning-generators/00-symbol-iterator/README.md

 - Built-in iterables like strings or arrays, also implement `Symbol.iterator`.

 - String iterator knows about surrogate pairs.
+See my notes on [JS and UTF-16 and Problems Processing Strings](https://ull-esit-pl.netlify.app/temas/expresiones-regulares-y-analisis-lexico/unicode-utf-16-and-js.html#js-and-utf-16-and-problems-processing-strings)

 Objects that have indexed properties and `length` are called *array-like*.
 Such objects may also have other properties and methods, but lack the built-in methods of arrays.